Customs Border Patrol – Beyond the Hiring Challenge is a Performance Management Problem

 Certainly, a simple, yet robust performance management system to automate tracking performance and engagement levels of employees would save time for both employees and managers, easing administrative burdens to provide more time for high-priority job duties.

-But automation is just the tip of the iceberg of advantages suck a system could provide.
+But automation is just the tip of the iceberg of advantages such a system could provide.
 With automation in place, the Patrol could easily capture performance and engagement data.
 This would afford insights into critical questions such as which employees are at risk to leave, why certain agents and teams perform better than others, who are the high and low performers, what are the engagement levels, and others.
 These insights would greatly augment pay increases and enhanced training opportunities to maximize retention.

 At Acendre, we’ve seen and helped solve similar retention problems across the globe for large government agencies and other organizations.
 Each case has its own unique dynamics, but there are common management concerns fundamental challenges and issues that our technology is designed to highlight and help correct.